 Can You Make Sock It To Me Cake From Scratch

 Some might not be down for doctoring up a cake mix so in that case, we can use one of my existing pound cake recipes as the base.
 I would in this instance use my Sour Cream Pound Cake as the base since the original also uses sour cream.
-You will get a similar texture and richness but with a homemade twist!

 Simply replace all of the batter steps in this recipe and replace with the steps in the Sour Cream Pound Cake recipe instead.
 Follow the rest of the steps once you begin layering the batter.
 You will still bake as long as is required in the Sour Cream Pound Cake recipe.